Motorist FAQs

 If all the postal correspondence issued by National Parking Enforcement is ignored and the Parking Charge remains unpaid, the debt will be passed to our nominated debt recovery company or to our solicitors who will seek payment and this will incur additional costs.
 We may issue court proceedings against the registered keeper or driver which will incur additional costs.

 National Parking Enforcement does not issue Penalty Charges or Fines, these are only enforced by police, traffic wardens or civil enforcement officers under the Traffic Management Act 2004 or the Road Traffic Acts.
-However, National Parking Enforcement does have the authority to issue and enforce Parking Charge Notices for contractual breaches on private land.
+However, National Parking Enforcement does have the authority to issue and enforce Parking Charges for contractual breaches on private land.
 This was confirmed by the Supreme Court in the precedent setting case of ParkingEye v Beavis (2015) UKSC 67.

 How did I as the driver, form a contract to park with National Parking Enforcement Ltd?